-A good body shop is certified by the largest auto organization.
+A great body collision shop is certified by the largest auto-organization.
 Facilities that gain the approval of the organization have proven their abilities as certification is often a lengthy process.
 To become approved, an auto shop must demonstrate it has the most up to date equipment, qualified technicians and a proper facility.
-It must also show it offers above average training to its employees.
+The certified auto body shop must also show it offers above average training to its employees.
 Larger associations always collect feedback from prior customers as well before issuing an approval.

-A good auto body shop has qualified staff with a number of certifications.
-Technicians may also have certification from car manufacturers like GM, Chrysler, Toyota and Nissan, showing their knowledge and experience.
+A great auto collision shop has qualified staff with a number of certifications.
+Technicians may have certification from many car manufacturers like GM, Chrysler, Toyota, and Nissan, showing their knowledge and experience.
 Some auto technicians also receive training from vendors such as Keystone and Shottenkirk.
-Our painter is certified through PPG paint and continues to take classes to keep updated.
+Painters receive certification through PPG paint and continue to take classes to keep up to date.

-An auto body shop that accepts all insurance providers demonstrates its experience working with insurance companies to settle claims quickly.
+An auto collision shop that accepts all insurance providers demonstrates its experience working with insurance companies to settle claims accurately.

 Common insurance companies – AIG, Allied, All-State, American Family, Amica, Auto-Owners, Berkley, Chubb, Cincinnati, Country Financial, EMC, Esurance, Farm Bureau, Farmers, Geico, Grinnell Mutual, Hagerty, Hartford, Hastings Mutual, IMT, Iowa Mutual, Liberty Mutual, Metlife, Nationwide, Pekin, Progressive, Safeco, Sedgwick, Shelter, State Farm, The General, Travelers, USAA, Wadena, West Bend, United Fire Group and MORE!